by Sean Axmaker

-It’s another wonderful New Release Tuesday at Scarecrow!
-The big news this week is that starting this Sunday August 2nd and running through the end of September, you can get 2 FOR 1 on New Releases!
+It’s another glorious New Release Tuesday!
+Remember, on Sundays from now through the end of September, you can get 2 FOR 1 on New Releases!
 So that will give you two different 2 FOR 1 Days, the usual Wednesday for catalog titles and Sundays for New Releases!
 As usual there’s a limit of 10 rentals (5 pairs), and this isn’t valid with any other offers.

 There are certain elements in film, plot and otherwise, that I’m inherently drawn to.
 Someone could start describing a movie to me and specific key words will make me immediately add it to my watch list.
 Did you say blood that looks like pink paint?
 Awful one-liners?
 Troublemaking teens?
 Anything at all about 1970s interior design?
 Girls who get supernatural powers around puberty?
 A young Drew Barrymore?
 Count me in.